An extensive and authoritative economics reference resource containing over 1,850 articles by more than 1,500 of the world's leading economists.

 Comprised of data from the National Library of Medicine's (NLM) MEDLINE database, Ovid's HealthStar contains citations to the published literature on health services, technology, administration, and research.
 It focuses on both the clinical and non-clinical aspects of health care delivery.

-Provides access to major think tanks, research organizations, and university research programs.
+Provides access to research from major think tanks, research organizations, and university research programs.
 Contains information on a complete range of policy issues, both domestic and international.
-Identifies research from 1990 to the present.
 Updated weekly.